 - (Updated) Custom Field ‘Giveaway_Points’ increases by 5

 - (New) Conversion Event ‘Giveaway – Emails’ logs conversion for Email opt-ins from contacts

 After your Action step, create a message that tells the contact how many entries they have.
 Insert Custom Field ‘Giveaway_Entries’ in this message to pull the contact’s current entries in the giveaway.

 Want to take your giveaway one step further and engage participants?
 In this flow example, all conversations lead to one final message.
 This message gives people the chance to earn more entries by mentioning the brand in a Facebook Story.

 The options are endless here.
 You could promote more entries through anything: joining a loyalty program, following you on Instagram, sharing with friends.

 Deploy your campaign

-Launching your campaign is a rewarding experience.
+Launching your campaign, and getting positive attention from every follower is a rewarding experience.
 Make sure you include enough time for people to submit entries — at least 30 days, unless you already have an established audience.
 The lead time will give you the opportunity to promote your campaign and build awareness around your offer.